Pilikula Nisargadhama: Zoo and water park

 On the other side of the road, there is a zoo featuring several wild animals.
 The animals are not kept in cages but are in the open, with more natural barriers, such as wide trenches or wire mesh, to separate them from visitors.
 There are tigers, leopards, bears and other wild animals inside the park.
 There is also a variety of snakes and birds in the zoo.

 Adjacent to the zoo is the Manasa Water Park, which is similar to the Water Kingdom in Mumbai.

 Science centre

 Pilikula Regional Science Centre was inaugurated in October 2014, with an area of approximately 4000 square metres.

 3D Planetarium

 Swami Vivekananda Planetarium situated in Pilikula is the 1st and the only 3D Planetarium in India.

 Golf course

 The Pilikula Golf Course is an 18-hole golf course set in an area of 50 acre comprising nine fairways and nine greens, with a total of about 3131 yard through hilly terrain.
 Mid-day weather can be problematic but serious golfers play through it.
 Popular times of tee-off are usually early in the morning (6:30), and in the evenings after 4:00.

-The annual Pilikula Challenge Cup attracts more than 150 golfers from Coorg, Mysore, Chikmagalur, and Bangalore.
+The annual Pilikula Challenge Cup attracts more than 150 golfers from Coorg, Mysore, Chikmagalur, and Bengaluru.

 The club has over 500 members.
 A clubhouse inaugurated in December 2010 has 7 rooms, a restaurant, and a bar.